-PLEASE NOTE: Auditing will not be permitted during the 2020-2021 academic year, unless you are a current Amherst College student or attend Amherst Regional High School.
+PLEASE NOTE: Auditing will not be permitted during the Fall 2022 academic year, unless you are a current Amherst College student or attend Amherst Regional High School.

 Amherst College students, faculty and staff, as well as members of the community, whether or not they are affiliated with the five colleges, may audit courses at Amherst College.

 Auditors must receive permission from the instructor.
 People wishing to audit a class should be aware of the following:

 - There is no record kept and no grade given for an audited class.
 Auditors will not appear on regular class lists and will not be counted in the official enrollment.
 They will be included on class email lists if they are receiving electronic services.

 - Auditors may elect whether or not to receive online services from the College.
 These services include things such as access to e-reserves and Moodle course websites and inclusion on the class email list.

 - All auditors are asked to register using the audit request form even if not using online services.

 Procedure for requesting online access to course materials:

 - Print and fill out the audit request form—available online or at the Registrar’s Office in Converse Hall.

 - Return the form to the Registrar’s Office on the first floor of Converse Hall, Room 101.